acidbubbles/vam-keybindings/README.md

 `Keybindings.cslist` is the main plugin, and should be installed as a session plugin.
 This is what controls the keyboard shortcuts and provides the "shared commands", e.g. adding atoms and opening panels.

 1. Add `Keybindings.cslist` in your Session Plugins.
 You can automatically load it by going to Session Plugin Presets and selecting "Change User Defaults".
 2. Open the `Keybindings` custom UI.
 By default, nothing will be bound.
 You can import some, or create your own.
 You should at least bind the `FindCommand` command.
-For example, let's bind it to `F12`.
+For example, let's bind it to <kbd>F12</kbd>.
 Note that the box will be red for one second.
-You can type multiple keys if you want to use a multi-key binding, and you can use `Ctrl`, `Shift` and `Alt` if you want.
+You can type multiple keys if you want to use a multi-key binding, and you can use <kbd>Ctrl</kbd>, <kbd>Shift</kbd> and <kbd>Alt</kbd> if you want.
-3. Now press `F12` (or the shortcut you have chosen).
+3. Now press <kbd>F12</kbd> (or the shortcut you have chosen).
 On the bottom left you should see a text field.
 Try typing `add`, and you'll see a command appear.
-Continue typing to filter out commands, `Tab` to cycle through the commands, or `Shift+Tab` to cycle back.
-Press `Enter` to execute the command, or `Esc` to cancel.
+Continue typing to filter out commands, <kbd>Tab</kbd> to cycle through the commands, or <kbd>Shift</kbd> + <kbd>Tab</kbd> to cycle back.
+Press <kbd>Enter</kbd> to execute the command, or <kbd>Esc</kbd> to cancel.
 This uses fuzzy searching, so you can type "oppclo" to find "Open_PersonAtom_ClothingTab" quickly.
 4. You can quickly open the keybindings at any time by finding the command `KeybindingsSettings`.

 ## How to use custom triggers

 `CustomCommands.cslist` can be used to create commands in your scene that you can bind.
-For example, you could bind "F5" to "Play_Animation", and if your scene contains an atom with this command, it will be executed.
+For example, you could bind <kbd>F5</kbd> to "Play_Animation", and if your scene contains an atom with this command, it will be executed.
 If more than one atom has this command, the current or the last atom containing this command will be executed.

 1. Add `CustomCommands.cslist` to an atom in your scene.
 2. Open the `CustomCommands` custom UI.
 The list of commands will be empty.